MaastrichtU-IDS/best-practices/docs/software-distribution.md

 ## Notebooks

-Data scientists like notebooks to show how they obtained their results.
+Notebooks are popular among Data Scientists to show how they obtained their results, especially for Python or R programs.

 Notebooks are good to publish a piece of code you want other people to see, but it is not the best solution to publish code you want other people to reuse.

-Nevertheless, when you publish notebooks we ask you to also provide a `requirements.txt` at the root of the git repository with all the package to install to use your program.
+Nevertheless, when you publish notebooks we ask you to also provide a `requirements.txt` at the root of the git repository with all the Python packages to install to use your program.

 ## Packages